A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Discussion

-The resulting kinetic power corresponds to a fraction of the bolometric luminosity of $\dot{E}_{\rm k}/L_{\rm bol}\simeq 23\%$.
-Even adopting $L_{\rm bol}=L_{\rm Edd}$ as a conservative upper bound, the coupling would remain at the $\sim 13\%$ level.
-These values are well above the typical thresholds of a few per cent often invoked for AGN-driven feedback to be energetically significant \citep[e.g.][]{DiMatteo2005,Hopkins2010}, indicating that this fast ionized component could play an important role in the coupling between the nuclear outflow and the surrounding medium.
-Although the spatial extent of the Fe-emitting gas is not directly resolved, it must originate outside the innermost obscured regions and is therefore likely distributed on sub-parsec to few-parsec scales.
+These estimates are subject to substantial systematic uncertainties, as they rely on simplifying assumptions on the geometry, ionization structure, and emissivity of the gas (Sect.~\ref{physical}), and in particular on the use of a single characteristic radius, column density, and velocity to describe a likely stratified outflow.
+The resulting kinetic power corresponds to a fraction of the bolometric luminosity of order $\dot{E}_{\rm k}/L_{\rm bol}\simeq 20\%$.
+Even adopting $L_{\rm bol}=L_{\rm Edd}$ as a conservative upper bound, the coupling would remain at the $\sim10\%$ level.
+These values are well above the typical thresholds of a few percent often invoked for AGN-driven feedback to be energetically significant \citep[e.g.,][]{DiMatteo2005,Hopkins2010}, indicating that this fast ionized component could play an important role in the coupling between the nuclear outflow and the surrounding medium.
+Although the spatial extent of the Fe-emitting gas is not directly resolved, it must originate outside the innermost obscured regions and is therefore likely distributed on subparsec scales to scales of a few parsecs.
 For characteristic radii of this order and velocities of several thousand km s$^{-1}$, the implied dynamical timescales are of order $t_{\rm dyn} \sim R/v \sim 10$--$10^3$ yr.
 Even allowing for substantial uncertainties in both geometry and energetics, such timescales suggest that the outflow need not be a purely transient phenomenon, and could lead to significant cumulative energy deposition in the circumnuclear environment.
-In this context, it is worth noting that NGC~1068 is believed to be accreting at a substantial fraction of its Eddington rate ($L_{\rm bol}/L_{\rm Edd}\sim 0.5$; \citealt{Padovani2024}), a regime in which powerful winds are expected (e.g. \citealt{King2015}), so the presence of a particularly powerful and efficient outflow in this source may not be unexpected.
+In this context, it is worth noting that NGC~1068 is believed to be accreting at a substantial fraction of its Eddington rate ($L_{\rm bol}/L_{\rm Edd}\sim 0.5$; \citealt{Padovani2024}), a regime in which powerful winds are expected (e.g., \citealt{King2015}), so the presence of a particularly powerful and efficient outflow in this source may not be unexpected.

 To date, XRISM has revealed resolved broad ionized Fe emission in two other AGN, NGC~7213 and M81$^\ast$.
 In NGC~7213, the \ion{Fe}{xxv} and \ion{Fe}{xxvi} emission lines are detected with ${\rm FWHM}\simeq 3\,000$--$5\,000\ {\rm km\ s^{-1}}$, plausibly associated with an inner wind or dynamically hot plasma close to the nucleus (\citealt{Kammoun2025}; Murakami et al.\ in prep.).
 Similarly, M81$^\ast$ shows broadened \ion{Fe}{xxv}--\ion{Fe}{xxvi} emission with velocity widths of ${\sim}2\,000$--$3\,000\ {\rm km\ s^{-1}}$, together with centroid redshifts indicative of complex inner kinematics \citep{Miller2025}.
 Fast Fe--K emission has also been reported with \textit{Chandra} in the Compton-thick Seyfert~2 galaxy Mrk~34, where \citet{Maksym2023} detect extended \ion{Fe}{xxv}--\ion{Fe}{xxvi} emission associated with high-velocity ($\gtrsim 1.5\times10^{4}\ \rm km\ s^{-1}$) gas on large spatial scales.
 With the addition of NGC~1068, a coherent picture emerges in which broad ionized iron lines appear to be a common feature in nearby AGN spanning orders of magnitude in accretion rate, when observed at sufficient spectral resolution, tracing a previously underappreciated highly ionized wind component that may contribute significantly to AGN feedback.